AztecProtocol/aztec-packages/docs/docs/protocol-specs/gas-and-fees/kernel-tracking.md

 - check that there are no enqueued public functions or public teardown function
 - compute the gas used
-  - this will only include DA gas *and* any gas specified in the `teardown_gas_limits`
+  - this will only include DA gas *and* any gas specified in the `teardown_gas_allocations`
 - ensure the gas used is less than the gas limits
 - ensure that `fee_payer` is set, and set it in the `KernelCircuitPublicInputs`
 - copy the constants from the `PrivateKernelData` to the `KernelCircuitPublicInputs.constants`

 :::note
-Transactions without a public component can safely set their teardown gas limits to zero.
-They are included as part of the gas computation in the private kernel tail for consistency (limits always include teardown gas) and future-compatibility if we have a need for private teardown functions.
+Transactions without a public component can safely set their teardown gas allocations to zero.
+They are included as part of the gas computation in the private kernel tail for consistency (limits always include teardown gas allocations) and future-compatibility if we have a need for private teardown functions.
 :::

 ## Private Kernel Tail to Public